 A challenging hike with beautiful views of Kailua and Waimānalo.

 Editor’s Note: We love hiking!
 Fortunately, O‘ahu is full of great hikes.
-In this web series, we bring you our favorite O‘ahu trails once a month.
+With this web series, we bring you our favorite O‘ahu trails once a month.

-Dogs are allowed on this trail, but make sure your pup can handle, and keep him or her on a leash.
+- Dogs are allowed on this hike, but make sure your pup is on a leash.